 Star Wars fundamentally changed the movie aesthetic, switching the focus of cinema from well structured meaningful story telling and dramatic themes to movies where the primary focus was gob smacking special-effects.
 The story and even the acting became secondary.

 Before Star Wars, special effects in films had not progressed much since the fifties.
 Star Wars was a step change.

 The special effects in the original Star Wars are now passé, leaving us to judge the movie on the quality of acting and the depth of storyline - both noticeably lacking.

 Closing out the Twentieth Century saw movie viewers increasingly maturated by special effects treating them as the new norm or minimum standard.
 Producers have gone back to making movies with twisted plots, carefully crafted drama and talented actors.

 Star Wars was launched into an era when people were still in awe of space travel and technology wasn't just a huge novelty but a promise of a better life and national security.
 It was a different time to the present day.

 The 20th century was an epoch of technological advancement.

 The 20th century saw the introduction of eye-popping new technology and gadgets...

-Air conditioning, the triode valve (basis for the first electronic amplifier), atomic physics, powered flight, mains electricity, radio, stainless steel, Einstein's E= mc^2, thermal cracking (crude oil distillation), petrochemicals and plastics, colour film photography, quantum physics, anesthetics, radar, automatic transmissions, the LASER, penicillin (the first antibiotic), television, jet engines, the atomic bomb, atomic power, float glass (Pilkington process), transistors and other semi-conductors (solid state electronics), integrated circuitry and VLSI, main frame computers, quartz watch movements, contraceptive pill, electric typewriters, the Xerox machine, X-Ray machine, magnetic tape, the first heart transplant, Polaroid film, the Jumbo Jet, Concorde, fax machines, telephones with push buttons instead of dials, colour television, microwave ovens, Computerised Automated Tomography (CAT scans), pocket calculators, the microprocessor, automatic teller machines, Magnetic Resonance Imaging (MRI scans), personal computing, fibre optics, engine management systems, GPS navigation, Wi-Fi, digital photography, the internet and cellular telephones.
+Air conditioning, the triode valve (basis for the first electronic amplifier), atomic physics, powered flight, mains electricity, radio, stainless steel, Einstein's E= mc^2, thermal cracking (crude oil distillation), petrochemicals and plastics, colour film photography, quantum physics, anesthetics, sonar and radar, automatic transmissions, the LASER, penicillin (the first antibiotic), television, jet engines, super-sonic flight, the atomic bomb, atomic power, float glass (Pilkington process), transistors and other semi-conductors (solid state electronics), integrated circuitry and VLSI, main frame computers, quartz watch movements, contraceptive pill, electric typewriters, the Xerox machine, X-Ray machine, magnetic tape, the first heart transplant, Polaroid film, the Jumbo Jet, Concorde, fax machines, telephones with push buttons instead of dials, colour television, microwave ovens, Computerised Automated Tomography (CAT scans), pocket calculators, the microprocessor, automatic teller machines, Magnetic Resonance Imaging (MRI scans), personal computing, fibre optics, engine management systems, GPS navigation, Wi-Fi, digital photography, the internet and cellular telephones.

 It was all amazing!